-“I don’t know if you could pay me enough to sit on top of one of those big rockets.”
-It was Walter now.
-“I watched that Vanguard rocket explode last December at Cape Canaveral.”
+“I don’t know if you could pay me enough to sit on top of one of those big rockets”, said dad’s friend Walter, “I watched that Vanguard rocket explode last December at Cape Canaveral.”

-My dad chimed in.
-“Once they work out the kinks, I’d do it!
-Poe, Verne, men have been writing about taking a rocket to the moon since early in the 19th century.
+Then dad said, “Once they work out the kinks, I’d do it!
+Poe, Verne, and others have been writing about taking a rocket to the moon since early in the 19th century.
 And I grew up reading all the pulp science fiction – John Carter and Buck Rogers.”